gashcrumb/backstage/beps/0002-dynamic-frontend-plugins/README.md

 ### Plugin registry

-Because plugins are not available at build time, some for of registry needs to exist to store the information.
+Because plugins are not available at build time, some sort of registry needs to exist to store the information.

 This registry needs to be mutable at runtime (add/remove new plugin metadata) and changes have to be reflected on session refresh.

-This is currently issue, as the app config is embedded into JS assets during build time.
+This is currently an issue as the app config is embedded into JS assets during build time.

 Each plugin is required to provide manifest file (metadata) in predefined format.
 This manifest will be used to inject the plugin assets into the browser.

 ### Plugin discovery

-Plugin discover is a pre-requisite for Plugin registry.
+Plugin discovery is a pre-requisite for Plugin registry.
 This should be responsible for scanning for available plugins and generating/modifying the plugin registry to always keep it up to date.

 ## Design Details